 Things the partners talk about include hiring and promotion decisions, and business decisions such as whether to take on a client matter, Thomas said.

 Even the firm’s expansion with new offices wasn’t the result of a strategic plan to move into targeted markets.
 For example, Thomas said, the firm opened its Sacramento office 17 years ago, because the firm had environmental litigation in California and needed local counsel, and Eric Grant joined the firm as a partner.
-And five years ago, Thomas said, the firm added Austin and Beaumont offices when Jay Old and five others from Jay Old & Associates joined the firm.

 The trial firm does some contingency fee work, but also many other variations of alternative arrangements, he said, as part of the entrepreneurial culture the lawyers sought when forming the firm.